Marketing forCriminal Defense Lawyers

 This refers to all the ‘other’ techniques used to improve rankings in the search results and includes:

-- Citations — Mentions of your business name, address, and/or telephone number in quality directories will earn you valuable SEO ‘juice’ (like in the above example with the Avvo directory)
+• Citations — Mentions of your business name, address, and/or telephone number in quality directories will earn you valuable SEO ‘juice’ (like in the following example with the Avvo directory).

 Step 7